Tuning free Catoni type joint robust estimation: Catoni type joint robust mean and variance estimation

 \subsection{The strategy for the proof of Theorem \ref{thm:joint theorem}}

-Our approach primarily relies on the Poincar\'e–Miranda theorem(see, for example, \cite{Fr18}), which is a generalization of the intermediate value theorem.
-For $\epsilon\in (0,\frac{1}{4})$ and $\alpha_{1}$ and $\alpha_{2}$ defined in \eqref{def:alpha1,2}, let us first define the rectangle $\mathcal{K}$ as the following:
+Our approach primarily relies on the Poincar\'e–Miranda theorem(we refer to \cite{Fr18} for a formulation with a viability condition), which is a generalization of the intermediate value theorem.
+For $\epsilon\in (0,\frac{1}{6})$ and $\alpha_{1}$ and $\alpha_{2}$ defined in \eqref{def:alpha1,2}, let us first define the rectangle $\mathcal{K}$ as the following:

 where